awsdocs/aws-cloud9-user-guide/doc_source/lambda-functions.md

 For more information, see [Step 2\.2: Invoke the Lambda Function Manually and Verify Results, Logs, and Metrics](https://docs.aws.amazon.com/lambda/latest/dg/get-started-invoke-manually.html) in the *AWS Lambda Developer Guide*\.

-To upload the local version of any changed function code to the related remote version in Lambda, see [Upload Code for a Lambda Function](#lambda-functions-upload-code)\.
+To upload the local version of any changed function code to the related remote version in Lambda, see [Upload code for a Lambda function](#lambda-functions-upload-code)\.

-## Invoke a Lambda Function that Uses Environment Variables<a name="lambda-functions-invoke-env-vars"></a>
+## Invoke a Lambda function that uses environment variables<a name="lambda-functions-invoke-env-vars"></a>

 To invoke a Lambda function locally or remotely that uses environment variables, do one of the following\.